waffensultan/ph-emergency-hotlines-api/README.md

 - social
 - digital

-Feel free to add more.
+You can also add more as you see fit!
+Feel free to make contributions or PRs by adding new data to the central `source.json` and ending with the step below :)

 ---